sachatholl/GMAT-PercentShadow/README.md

-# PercentShadow Algorithm for GMAT
+# PercentShadow Algorithm for NASA GMAT2025a Orbit Simulator

 This repository provides a custom **GMAT UserFunction (GMF)** implementation of the **PercentShadow algorithm**, based on the standard method described by Montenbruck & Gill (2000).
 The function computes the precise percentage of sunlight received by a spacecraft, taking into account partial and total eclipses caused by an occulting body (e.g. Earth or Moon).
+The function has been developped and tested on GMAT2025a.
+The function might also work on previous GMAT versions, but has not been tested!

 ## What the Code Does